 – Provide insights into veterinary wildlife practices on Game Reserves

-– Provide participants with valuable experience by exposing them to practical work and giving them hands on work with wildlife.
+– Provide participants with valuable experience by exposing them to practical work and giving them the opportunity for hands on work with wildlife

-As part of the Pre Vet Experience at Welgevondeon students will be introduced to a number of conservation activities and veterinary procedures.
+As part of the Pre Vet Experience at Welgevonden students will be introduced to a number of conservation activities and veterinary procedures.
 These may include:

 – Immobilisation of large carnivore